-A possibility would be to send IGP messages using global addresses as source addresses.
+Another possibility is to send IGP messages using global addresses as source addresses.
 Usually, IGP messages are sent using link local addresses.
 But, since each router can be configured with multiple IP addresses, one per prefix, the router includes different source addresses in the messages corresponding to different instances of the IGP.
-This ships-in-the-night strategy would allow each IGP instance to believe that they are running alone in the link
+This shipsin-the-night strategy would allow each IGP instance to believe that they are running alone in the link